pivotal/LicenseFinder/readme.md

 If your business decides that this is an acceptable risk, you can manually approve the dependency by using the `license_finder approve` command.

-For example, lets assume you've only whitelisted the "MIT" license in your `config/license_finder.yml`.
+For example, let's assume you've only whitelisted the "MIT" license in your `config/license_finder.yml`.
 You then add the `awesome_gpl_gem` to your Gemfile, which we'll assume is licensed with the `GPL` license.
 You then run `license_finder` and see the gem listed in the output: